Latest News & Blog

 If your business has a location or services one, and has been around for a while, then chances are you already have a listing.
 Whether or not you manage your listing is another question (see our section below on claiming your Google listing).

-If your business is fairly new, then you should know that a Google Business listing packs a powerful punch in a local SEO strategy (and did we mention it’s free?).
+If your business is fairly new, then you should know that a Google Business Profile packs a powerful punch in a local SEO strategy (and did we mention it’s free?).

-Having an accurate, complete and verified Google Business Profile is incredibly valuable in that it can:
+Having an accurate, complete and verified Google Business Profile is incredibly valuable because it can:

-- Provide an extra way for customers to communicate and engage with you
+• Provide extra ways for customers to communicate and engage with you

 Enhancing Your Google Business Listing

 This tool is available to all business owners that provide a local service or product.
 So how do you maximise its value?
-Here are a few tips on how to optimise your Google Business profile to help your listing rank higher on the map and make it work better for your business.
+Here are the areas that most commonly influence how useful, competitive and visible your listing becomes in local search.

-Ensuring your Name, Address and Phone (N-A-P) details are accurate and up to date might seem obvious but you’d be surprised at how often we see businesses fail to do this.
+Ensuring your Name, Address and Phone (N-A-P) details are accurate and up to date might seem obvious, but you’d be surprised at how often businesses fail to do this.

-This bit of advice is not just for your Google Business listing either, but for your website and basically every other profile you have on the web.
+This advice is not just for your Google Business Profile either, but for your website and basically every other profile you have on the web.

-Google collects information about your business from a ‘cluster’ of third-party sources, including Yellow Pages, True Local, Trip Advisor, Facebook and Yelp (to name a few), so it’s important to make sure your details are current and consistent across all of your online profiles.
+Google collects information about your business from a cluster of third-party sources, including Yellow Pages, True Local, Trip Advisor, Facebook and Yelp, so it’s important to make sure your details are current and consistent across all of your online profiles.

 Doing so gives your business that extra level of legitimacy, credibility and trustworthiness.